JanisGeise/sparseSpatialSampling/README.md

 Mesh reduction algorithm for CFD post-processing

 ## TODO
-- find better algorithm for computation of cell faces (still requires long time although already in numba and parallel)
 - perform tests on larger cases and datasets -> test current implementation of calculating `n_cells_per_iter`
 - complete documentation of code and repository
+- use captured variance of the original data as stopping criteria and max. number as cells as 2nd optional stopping criteria instead of the gradient of the global gain
+- disable geometry refinement by default, but leave as option (if captured variance or max. number of cells is used as stopping criteria, geometry refinement would alter the grid leading to much finer grid than specified, because it is executed at the very end after the grid generation itself)
 - parameter studies for `_stop_thr`, `_cells_per_iter_start`, `_cells_per_iter_end`

 ## Potential features / Ideas
-- progressbar / information on progress when executing the resorting of the grid
-- automatic determination of reasonable value for min. of `level_bounds`
+- automatic determination of reasonable value for min. of `level_bounds` for uniform refinement
-- dealing with datasets, which doesn't fit into the RAM at once
-- testing different metrics and combinations thereof
+- testing different metrics and combinations thereof -> we need a second metric for e.g. sher stress to account for boundary layers etc.
 - generalization for arbitrary geometries and domain boundaries, handle stl files as input

 ## References